 Deer Steward Courses

-Registration for the 2014 in-person courses is now open!
+Registration for the 2015 in-person courses will open on January 19!

 The online Deer Steward course remains open year-round.

 Please read below for more info on Deer Steward, including: instructor bios, CFE credit assignments, costs, how to register and scholarship opportunities.

 Deer Steward QDMA's individual certification program.
 This program includes three levels of potential achievement, and each must be completed in sequence.